 Some models of mechanical caliper brakes have a small set screw that clamps down on the caliper’s adjustment dial so that it does not loosen while driving the motorcycle around.
 To turn the screw 1–2 complete rotations in the opposite direction, you use a small Philips head screwdriver.
 Not all bicycles have a set screw on the calipers with mechanical disk brakes.
 You can miss this stage if theirs doesn’t.

-Turn the adjustment dial:
+Turn the Adjustment Dial:

-To adjust the brakes after installation of caliper brakes on a bicycle on the side of the caliper.
+To adjust the brakes after the installation of caliper brakes on a bicycle on the side of the caliper.
 The plastic dial on the bottom of the caliper (right at the spokes of the tread) is one-inch-wide (2.5 cm), most bikes with mechanical disk braking.
 Turn the wheel in a clockwise direction to move the brake pad closer.
 Then further away from the rotor in the opposite direction.

 Caliper breaks are a great way to provide additional safety while riding a bike.
 Some people find it hard to install it, but the whole process is not very hard, I am sure it would be more comfortable with the guide.
 When the height has squeezed, the pressure is applied by brake pads to the wheel.
 This reduces the rotation of the wheel, which slows down the bike eventually.
 After reading the article, it will go to help you to ease your problem by learning about how to install the caliper brakes on the bicycle.